BAN CONVERSION THERAPY BRIEFING SHEET –

 - Ban cannot have a consent loophole for anyone as conversion practices are, by nature, coercive and abusive.
+Such a loophole would likely increase the burden of proof for survivors, adding to their trauma and making it harder for other survivors to come forward.
 Similar legislation for other practices (e.g., FGM) do not allow for a consent loophole.

 - Ban must not provide exemptions based on religious or cultural practice.
 This is a stance supported by several major faith and cultural organisations as well as LGBTQ+-specific groups.